Running Injury Prevention

 IDEAL FOR: Runners looking to maximize their effort and minimize injuries

-Private, one hour session; individually scheduled
+Private, 1.5 hour session; individually scheduled

 Optimize your running gait to improve performance and reduce your risk of injury by focusing on proper stretching, strengthening, and running mechanics.